SynthstromAudible/DelugeFirmware/docs/community_features.md

   - the setting is persistent after reboot
   - if a kit slice is shorter then 2s, the slicer will automatically switch to `ONCE` (default behaviour)

-#### 3.20 Default Hold Press Time
+#### 3.21 Default Hold Press Time

 - ([#1846]) Added new default menu to set the length of time to register a `Hold Press` for use with `Sticky Shift`, `Performance View`, and the `Keyboard Sidebar Layouts.`
   - Set the default Hold Press time by accessing `SETTINGS > DEFAULTS > HOLD PRESS TIME`

-#### 3.21 Eased Timeline Zoom Level Restrictions
+#### 3.22 Eased Timeline Zoom Level Restrictions

 - ([#1962]) The maximum zoom level has been increased.
 Now, the maximum zoom is the point the point where the entire timeline is represented by a single grid cell.
 - This allows for more flexibility when entering long notes and chord progressions.
 - While changing the zoom level, the horizontal encoder will briefly pause while passing the zoom level which represents the entire sequence.
 This is to prevent frustration from users who are used to the prior limitations.

-#### 3.22 Exit menus by holding back
+#### 3.23 Exit menus by holding back

 - ([#2166]) Holding back will now fully exit your current menu

-#### 3.23 Automated Stem Exporting
+#### 3.24 Automated Stem Exporting

 - For a detailed description of this feature as well the button shortcuts/combos, please refer to the feature documentation: [Stem Export Documentation]
 - ([#2260]) Added `STEM EXPORT`, an automated process for exporting `CLIP STEMS` while in `SONG VIEW` and `INSTRUMENT STEMS` while in `ARRANGER VIEW`.
 Press `SAVE + RECORD` to start exporting stems.
 Press `BACK` to cancel stem exporting and stop recording and playback.
 - ([#2327]) You can also start the stem export via a new `EXPORT STEMS` menu found in the `SONG` menu accessible in Song and Arranger Views.
 Start the stem export by entering the `SONG\EXPORT STEMS\` menu and pressing `SELECT` on the menu item titled `START EXPORT`.
 It will exit out of the menu and display the export progress on the display.
 - ([#2330]) You can configure settings for the stem export via the `EXPORT STEMS` menu found in the `SONG` menu accessible in Song and Arranger Views.
 Enter `SONG\EXPORT STEMS\CONFIGURE EXPORT\` to configure various stem export settings.

-#### 3.24 Render Clip / Section Launch Event Playhead in Song Grid and Performance Views
+#### 3.25 Render Clip / Section Launch Event Playhead in Song Grid and Performance Views
 - ([#2315]) A white playhead is now rendered in Song Grid and Performance Views that let's you know when a clip or section launch event is scheduled to occur.
 The playhead only renders the last 16 notes before a launch event.
   - Note: this playhead can be turned off in the Community Features submenu titled: `Enable Launch Event Playhead (PLAY)`

-#### 3.25 Display Number of Bars / Notes Remaining until Clip / Section Launch Event
+#### 3.26 Display Number of Bars / Notes Remaining until Clip / Section Launch Event
 - ([#2315]) The display now shows the number of Bars (or Quarter Notes for the last bar) remaining until a clip or section launch event in all Song views (Grid, Row, Performance).

-#### 3.26 Updated UI for Interacting with Toggle Menu's and Sub Menu's
+#### 3.27 Updated UI for Interacting with Toggle Menu's and Sub Menu's
 - ([#2345]) For toggle (ON/OFF) menu's, you can now view and toggle the ON/OFF status without entering the menu by simply pressing on the `SELECT` encoder while the menu is selected.
  - OLED renders a checkbox that shows current ON/OFF status.
 Selecting that menu with select encoder will toggle the checkbox as opposed to entering the menu.
  - 7SEG renders a dot at the end of the menu item to show current ON/OFF status.
 Selecting that menu with select encoder will toggle the dot as opposed to entering the menu.
  - Submenu's on OLED are rendered with a ">" at the end to indicate that it is a submenu.

-#### 3.27 Updated UI for Creating New Clips in New Tracks in Song Grid View
+#### 3.28 Updated UI for Creating New Clips in New Tracks in Song Grid View
 - ([#2429]) Added new mechanism for creating New Clips in New Tracks in `SONG GRID VIEW`
   - When you press a pad in a new track, a menu will appear asking you to confirm the type of clip you wish to create.
-By default it will select the last clip type you created as the clip type to create.
 The clip type selected to be created is shown on the display and is also indicated by the clip type button that is blinking.
+    - The default clip type for new clips created can be configured in `SETTINGS > DEFAULTS > UI > CLIP TYPE > NEW CLIP TYPE` menu.
+    - You can also configure whether the clip type for the next clip type you create should default to the last clip type you created.
+This helps with fast creation of multiple clips of the same type.
+You can enable this default setting in the `SETTINGS > DEFAULTS > UI > CLIP TYPE > USE LAST CLIP TYPE` menu.
-    - If you just a tap a pad quickly to create a new clip, it will create that new clip using the last created clip type.
+    - If you just a tap a pad quickly to create a new clip, it will create that new clip using either the default clip type or the last clip type you created (if you enable this).
     - If you press and hold a pad, you can choose a different type to create in a number of ways:
       - by turning the select encoder to switch between the various clip types.
 You can create that clip type by pressing on the select encoder or letting go of the pad.
       - by pressing one of the clip type buttons (e.g. `SYNTH`, `KIT`, `MIDI`, `CV`).